-Do you have a favorite local’s hangout you can let us in on?
+Do you have a favourite local’s hangout you can let us in on?

 I have to say, The Lounge at the Limelight Hotel is amazing for locals and guests alike.
 The live music, warm fireplace, pizza and beer are sure to warm your soul after a day on the slopes.

 Aspen has a great winter events calendar.
-What’s your favorite of the season?
+What’s your favourite of the season?